eddiej/asciinema-rails/README.md

 ## Usage

+    Asciinemosh::Convertor.to_infile(sudosh_timing_file_location, sudosh_script_file_location)

-Asciinemosh::Convertor.to_infile(sudosh_timing_file_location, sudosh_script_file_location): returns a JSON string in the correct format for upload to asciinema.org.
+returns a JSON string in the correct format for upload to asciinema.org.

 ## Contributing